w3c-fedid/FedCM/README.md

 The classification problem is notably hard because it has to deal with **adversarial impersonation**: agents who have the interest in being classified as federation to get access to browser affordances.

-While the timeline for link decoration is much farther in time, it much more fundamentally threatens federation:
+While the timeline for link decoration is much farther in time, it much more fundamentally threatens federation.

 > Publicly announced positions by browsers on bounce tracking:
 >